-The UAS MUST NOT include the User-to-User header field with a "package" header field parameter set to "isdn-uui", or with no "package" header field parameter", in any message of an INVITE dialog if the original INVITE request did not include the User-to-User header field, either with a "package" header field parameter set to "isdn-uui", or with no "package" header field parameter included.
+The UAS MUST NOT include the User-to-User header field with a "purpose" header field parameter set to "isdn-uui", or with no "purpose" header field parameter", in any message of an INVITE dialog if the original INVITE request did not include the User-to-User header field, either with a "purpose" header field parameter set to "isdn-uui", or with no "purpose" header field parameter included.

-The UAS MAY include the User-to-User header field in responses to the initial INVITE request, or the BYE requests or responses for the dialog, only where the original INVITE request included a User-to-User header field with the "package" header field parameter to "isdnuui", or where no "package" header field parameter was included.
-When sending UUI for the ISDN package, the UAS SHOULD set the Userto-User "package" header field parameter to "isdn-uui".
-Noninclusion of the "package" header field parameter is permitted, but this is primarily to allow earlier implementations to support this package.
+The UAS MAY include the User-to-User header field in responses to the initial INVITE request, or the BYE requests or responses for the dialog, only where the original INVITE request included a User-to-User header field with the "purpose" header field parameter to "isdnuui", or where no "purpose" header field parameter was included.
+When sending UUI for the ISDN package, the UAS SHOULD set the User-to-User "purpose" header field parameter to "isdn-uui".
+Non-inclusion of the "purpose" header field parameter is permitted, but this is primarily to allow earlier implementations to support this package.
 The UAS MUST NOT include more than one User-to-User header field for this package in any SIP request or response.